My Portfolio of Documentary Wedding Photography Favorites

 As a pure documentary wedding photographer, my approach to every wedding is to recognize that it is completely unique.
 Because although weddings tend to follow a similar “script”, every couple is different, and therefore the photos will be, too.
 My goal is to capture your day as it happens, rather than imposing my idea of what a wedding photo “should” be.
 There is no “should” in documentary wedding photography.
 There is only “is”.
 Enjoy this look at some of my very favorite documentary wedding photos.
 From formal to casual, outdoor in summer to indoors in winter, documentary photography is a perfect choice for any setting.

-A bride kisses her groom on the cheek during a private moment just before their ceremony
+A bride kisses her groom on the cheek during a private moment just before their ceremony in their Brooklyn home.
+Photographed by documentary wedding photographer Amy Milstein.

 In this documentary wedding photo, the father of the bride shakes the grooms hand as the bride laughs.